Investing in people for regional and European success!

 Fostering human capital is crucial for a successful regional development both in terms of international competitiveness and local wellbeing.
 People (students, workers, teachers, trainers and employers) must be put at the centre of the system and the human factor must be taken into account at all times.
 To this end, connection of VET with regional priorities (and not the other way around) has proven to be a key factor for getting closer to the companies’ needs and involving relevant stakeholders.

 "Croatian regional competence centres are not only useful for upgrading vocational education but also for creating possibilities for regional growth."

 To take ambitious projects like TALENTS, FIER or BRIDGE+ forward, you need a strong network ready to answer your call.

 Many times, one of the main challenges for regional education authorities is showing companies that we share a mutual need in terms of labour market mismatches; through the dual system, we have accomplished big achievements in this area.

 We have found that by training a more relevant workforce, we have been able to compete better in a globalized economy.

 It is essential to capitalise and maximise the results of regional training policies to respond to European challenges such as social inclusion, equality of opportunities, economic development and territorial cohesion.

 With the European Pillar of Social Rights, we are restating some rights and, at the same time, we are consolidating others within the current context and its challenges.

-Excellence must spread across the whole education system, and networks and collaborative work rise as key factors to make this possible.
+Excellence must spread across the whole education system, and networks and collaborative work increase as key factors to make this possible.